skingan/purge_haplotigs_multiBAM/README.md

 Map your pacbio subreads, or some decent short reads to your genome assembly (we want a library that produces a nice even coverage; we also want a randombest alignment for multimappers), and then sort the bam.
 The coverage is used to flag contigs that are likely to be haplotigs (or assembly junk etc).

-Index your genome.fasta file with smatools faidx if not already done.
+Index your genome.fasta file with samtools faidx if not already done.

 #### STEP 1